British hedgehog guide: where to see and how to help hedgehogs

 Keep netting off the ground

-If you’ve got netting dangling in your garden or garage, make sure you keep it above hedgehog height (about 30cm) to stop the creatures curling up and getting stuck.
+If you’ve got netting dangling in your garden or garage, make sure you keep it above hedgehog height (about 30cm) to stop them curling up and getting stuck.

 Avoid giving them milk